ascheja/rokkstar/README.md

 Rokkstar
 ========
-This is a WIP parser/interpreter/transpiler for the [rockstar programming language](https://github.com/RockstarLang/rockstar), written in Kotlin.
+This is a WIP parser and interpreter for the [rockstar programming language](https://github.com/RockstarLang/rockstar), written in Kotlin.

 Project layout